 • Do not attempt to clean your drive with household cleaning products.
 It should go without saying that such an attempt could cause significant damage and prevent any chance of data recovery.

 • Do not let the drive s for too long.
 Time is not on your side in instances of water-damaged drives.
-Data recovery engineers would rather receive a damp hard drive overnighted than a dry hard drive a day or two after the incident.
-The longer water damage sit, the more your business is at risk for complete data loss.
+Data recovery engineers would rather receive a damp hard drive overnighted to them than a dry hard drive a day or two after the incident.
+The longer water damage sits, the more your business is at risk for complete data loss.

 • Do not try to use software data recovery.
 For starters, you should not be plugging in your hard drive in the first place.
 Secondly, these tools are only good for addressing logical data loss.
 They have little to no fault tolerance if your drive has a mechanical issue.